How to help a depressed spouse

 When was the last time you really communicated with your partner?
 Beyond talking about how your day was or making plans to pick up dinner, when was the last time you connected?
 Remember that some people, especially men, have a harder time expressing their thoughts and feelings.
 Create a safe, judgment-free environment for your spouse to connect with you in.
 Also encourage your partner to communicate and socialize with friends.
 Human connection can do wonders for depressed individuals.

 - Get physical

 Changing your partner’s physiological state can have an incredible affect on their mood.
 If your spouse is having a hard time committing to working out on their own, join them.
-Whether it’s going to fitness classes or taking walks around your neighborhood, these acts can lift their mood and strengthen your bond.
+Whether it’s going to fitness classes or taking walks around your neighborhood, these small acts can lift their mood and strengthen your bond.

 Understand that depression is a part of life